RobertoRoos/sawIntuitiveResearchKitWiki/Future-Projects.md

 # Documentation

+## Test protocol
+* Must compile code on a clean install, latest two LTS Ubuntu (e.g. 16.04 and 14.04)
+* Test compilation with and without catkin/ROS
+* Include examples with generic/derived arms in compilation
+* Run Python/Matlab test scripts to make sure ROS topics have been updated on all ends
+* Add test scripts checking basic transitions between joint/cartesian, add small random noise to PID measured positions in simulated mode to make sure we can differentiate measured vs commanded position

 ## Documented code examples
 * Class derived from an existing arm
 * Class derived from a teleoperation component (PSM or ECM)